AxonIQ/dead-letter-queue-workshop/README.md

 In this demo application you can create products using the `POST /product` endpoint.
 Requests for this are included in [the http file](./requests.http).

-This will lead to the `ProductCreatedEvent`, handled in the `product_name` projection to update it.
+This will lead to the `ProductCreatedEvent`, handled in the `product_name` projection to save it.
+When the product already exists and the name is changed, it will apply an `ProductNameChangedEvent`.
+The projection will then update the name.

 > **Task 1**
 >